 The above setup will cost you a total of $27 per month per user ($12 for G suite, $3 per month for Todoist, and $12 per month for Harvest).
 You also get all of the functionality which I’ve described in my previous articles.

 Also, consider that excellent integration between Evernote and G Suite will allow attorneys to create a paperless law office.
 The sum of all this is that, for very little money, Google’s services will give you something that is more efficient and helps you to increase profits, in my humble opinion.

 Want to make your law firm more efficient?
 Try the setup described above.
 If you don’t, then don’t.

-If you require assistance with deploying G Suite in your law firm, the contact us online or by telephone.
+If you require assistance with deploying G Suite in your law firm, contact us.